dotnet/performance/docs/microbenchmark-design-guidelines.md

 Should we test the code path for an array with one or zero elements?

 * No, because it does not perform any actual work.
 We would be benchmarking a branch and return from the method.
 If `Reverse` is inlinable, such a benchmark would be measuring the performance of `if (length <= 1)` and the throw checks.
 * No, because it's not a common case.
-Moreover, it's very unlikely that removing this check from the code would pass the CoreFX/CLR Code Review and regress the performance in the future.
+Moreover, it's very unlikely that removing this check from the code would pass the dotnet runtime repository code review and regress the performance in the future.

 So what is left?
 A loop that does the actual work.
 Does it make sense to test it for arrays of different sizes?